gvwilson/sdxjs/systems-programming/index.md

 This program uses <g key="string_interpolation">string interpolation</g>
 to insert the value of `srcDir` into a string.
-The template string is written in back quotes, and we use `${expression}` to insert the value of an expression.
+The template string is written in back quotes, and JavaScript converts every expression written as `${expression}` to text.
-We could create the pattern by concatenating strings using `srcDir + '/**/*.*'`, but most programmers find the interpolating version easier to read.
+We could create the pattern by concatenating strings using `srcDir + '/**/*.*'`, but most programmers find interpolation easier to read.
 :::

 ## How can we copy a set of files?

-We now have a way to create the <g key="path">paths</g> of the files we want to copy.
+If we want to copy a set of files instead of just listing them we need a way to create the <g key="path">paths</g> of the files we are going to create.
-If our program takes a second argument that specifies the output directory to copy those files to, it can construct the full output path by replacing the name of the source directory with the name of the output directory.
+If our program takes a second argument that specifies the desired output directory, we can construct the full output path by replacing the name of the source directory with that path:

 <%- include('/inc/file.html', {file: 'glob-with-dest-directory.js'}) %>